Bluedillydilly/MarkovTalk/README.md

 1. Have python (3.0+ as this was tested on 3.7.2) and numpy installed.
 2. Put any input text files in the input folder
 3. Run MarkovTalk.py

+If one wants to change how much text is outputted edit numWord in genText